dnlbowers/jobs-a-gooden/README.md

 * As a **Site User** I can...
     * ...**See alerts upon specific interactions with the site** so that **I know my edit, deletion, submission has been successful or if an error occurred.**
     * ...**See appealing colors and uniform style themes** so that **every page and part of the process stimulates a positive response.**
+    * ...**Access the site from any size screen and still have a pleasant experience on the site** so that **I am not restricted to which devices I can use on the site**

 ### User Stories dropped as part of the agile process
 * As a **Registered User** I can **create a profile** so that **I can save key details relevant to my job search.**